 - Must be four years old on or before August 31 of current school year.

 - Student with IEP will be funded @ .5 FTE.

 - Student without IEP is not funded.

-5 year old Preschool (KIDS grade 03)
+- 5 year old Preschool (KIDS grade 03)

 - Must be five years old on or before August 31 of current school year.

 - Student with IEP will be funded @ 1.0 FTE.

-- Student without IEP is not funded.
+- Student without an IEP will be funded, but for funding purposes must be enrolled as a Kindergartner.

-4 year old At-Risk (KIDS grade 04) - known as PreSchool-Aged At-Risk in Senate Bill 19
+4 year old At-Risk (KIDS grade 04)

-- Grade level "04" is for 4 year-olds in the State PreSchool-Aged At-Risk Program (exclude any students funded through TANF). - four years old on or before August 31 of current school year. - Must not be five years old on or before August 31 of current school year. - Funded @ .5 FTE for number of students approved for program. - Cannot have IEP, but must have one qualifying criteria, see page 23.
+- Must be four years old on or before August 31 of current school year. - Must not be five years old on or before August 31 of current school year. - Funded @ .5 FTE for number of students approved for program. - Cannot have IEP, but must have one qualifying criteria, see pages 22-23. - 3 year olds who meet one of the at-risk qualifying criteria can also be included in KIDS grade level "04," but will not be funded unless all 4 year-old at-risk students are funded statewide.